scala/docs.scala-lang/_sips/minutes/2018-06-18-sip-minutes.md

 *Structure*

-a) Have a **list of changes**, separated in batches that would be decided within the next year, meeting once a month
+a) Have a **list of changes**, grouped in batches that would be decided within the next year, meeting once a month
-b) **Plan** should be consolidated between the Committee members using a shared a Google doc
+b) **Plan** - full and strucutured list of changes that need to be implemented consolidated between the Committee members using a shared a Google doc
-c) **Public comments** - each batch should be published for a month before discussing on the Contributors thread in order to have community involved, share their opinion and contribute in the proposed changes.
-The discussions should be in a month time frame, and clearly stated at the beginning of the thread
+c) **Public comments** - each batch should be published on the Contributors thread, for a month at a time in order to have community involved, share their opinion and contribute.
+Advise was proposed - each thread should clearly point out start and end date of collecting the comments/suggestions.

 *Organisation*

-**Jorge** will be in charge of posting the monthly batches on contributors thread and, depending on the subject, one of the Committee Members or a contributor will follow the conversations, answer questions and finally summarize the discussion to be submitted to the Committee in order to make inclusive decisions.
+**Jorge** will be in charge of posting the monthly batches on contributors thread.
+One of the Committee Members (SIP reviewer) or SIP author will be assigned/volunteer to follow the conversations, answer questions and finally summarize the discussion to be submitted to the Committee in order to make inclusive decision.
 The first batch should be the removals as per list already prepared for 2.14 release.

 The above mentioned structure and organisation was gathered throughout the meeting, here are the snippets: